 To see the countries that are currently signed up to the NSG you can download list of non-proliferation regime members.

-The NSG agreed a set of guidelines, published in 1978, for handling nuclear exports to reduce the possibility that such transfers be diverted to nuclear explosive or unsafeguarded nuclear fuel cycle activities.
-These have been updated at intervals and now include goods especially designed or prepared for nuclear purposes.
+The NSG agreed a set of guidelines, published in 1978, for handling nuclear exports to reduce the possibility that such transfers could be diverted to nuclear explosive or unsafeguarded nuclear fuel cycle activities.
+The guidelines have been updated at intervals to include goods especially designed or prepared for nuclear purposes (similar to those items listed by the Zangger Committee).
+These high-risk goods are referred to as ‘trigger list’ items.
 The NSG has also produced separate guidelines to cover nuclear-related dual-use goods.

 The following list indicates the kinds of dual-use items controlled by NSG:

 - cold cathodes, triggered spark gaps and similar devices

 - neutron generators

 - Aluminium and Titanium alloys

 - boron enriched in the boron-10 isotope